2015 Year End Checklist

 Good Morning Relaxing Retirement Member,

-There are now only 26 days remaining in 2014, so let’s take this opportunity to review a quick checklist of year-end strategies and reminders.
+We’re now into December, so let’s take this opportunity to review a quick checklist of year-end strategies and reminders.

 If we’ve all been properly strategizing and implementing throughout the year, as the overwhelming majority of Relaxing Retirement members have, this year-end checklist simply serves to confirm what we’ve already done.

 However, we all lead busy lives and managing your financial life isn’t always at the top of your list that you draw up each and every morning with your cup of coffee.

 Given that, if you haven’t already, here are some strategies and reminders to be thinking about and acting on before December 31st:

 - Medicare: Open enrollment for Medicare, including Part D and Medicare Advantage, ends this coming Monday, December 7th.
 Don’t miss this opportunity to shop plans to best suit your health needs and your wallet.